TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- server_setup has to expose events somehow
 	- can send them really as chat messages to all the clients
 		- we also need to redirect it to the server player

-- Client FSM
-	- PENDING_WELCOME
-	- RECEIVING_INITIAL_STATE
-		- after receiving initial state, we might want to send inputs that happened as a block as well
-	- IN_GAME
-	- Last time of valid activity
-		- Kick if AFK
-		- AFK timer can already be a server setting

-- The built-in player of the server
-	- Always at id -1
-		- mode always allocates maxmodeplayers + 1 in its array
-	- The server setup will thus hold entire intercosm

 - Preffix the single client entropy with a byte.
 	- The first bit signifies whether it is cosmic or mode